andrewdavidmackenzie/pigg/README.md

 # pigg - Raspberry Pi GPIO GUI

-An app for Raspberry Pi GPIO Output control and Input visualization, with GUI and CLI Support for macos, Linux (including Raspberry Pi) and Windows; GPIO CLI agent for Raspberry Pi and embedded applications for Pi Pico (USB) and Pi Pico W (USB, TCP).
+An app for Raspberry Pi GPIO Output control and Input visualization, with GUI and CLI Support for macOS, Linux (including Raspberry Pi) and Windows; GPIO CLI agent for Raspberry Pi and embedded applications for Pi Pico (USB) and Pi Pico W (USB, TCP).